DiarmuidLeahy/NavWell-API/README.md

 NavWell is a Virtual Reality framework to determine memory and spatial navigation abilities.
 There are three distinct parts of the software;

   - The API which handles all interactions with the database
-  - The NavWell Administrator Console which is the interface allowing users to customize experiments and review findings
+  - The NavWell Administrator Console which is the interface allowing users to customize experiments and view results
   - A Virtual Reality application requiring [Oculus Rift](https://www.oculus.com/rift/)